namratabhaumik/ExpenseTrackerExtended/expense-tracker-frontend/README.md

 - A fallback Navbar is shown for unauthenticated/demo mode to ensure navigation always looks polished for testing.
 - All navigation uses flexbox for alignment and spacing.

+- The Dashboard's 'Recent Expenses' section now displays a modern spinner and a friendly illustration when there are no expenses, instead of just text.
+This provides a more engaging and visually appealing empty state for users.

 ## Bug Fixes & Improvements

 - Expenses page now always fetches the latest expenses from the backend after login and after adding a new expense.
 This ensures all past and new expenses are visible, even across devices or sessions.